Unit 29: Inclusive Writing

 Watch this video to learn more about identity-first versus person-first language.

-Gender-inclusive language
+Gender-inclusive Language

 It has been commonly accepted for many years that the use of ‘man’ as a generic term excludes women and non-binary individuals.
 Words like ‘mankind’ and ‘chairman’ make people think ‘male’ rather than ‘female’ and render other genders invisible (QUT, 201).
 The use of ‘man’ or ‘men’ and ‘woman’ or ‘women’ is an expression of binary language and doesn’t allow for people who don’t identify as male or female.
-Use inclusive words (review Table 29.1) that are non-binary and gender-neutral (QUT, 2010).
+Use inclusive words (see Table 29.1) that are non-binary and gender-neutral (QUT, 2010).

 Table 29.1: Using gender-neutral language